Discourse 2: The Search For Wholeness

 Hence, the search for wholeness, which can be equated with the search for happiness, is manifest in our lives as a search for an external object.
 The tree moves up in the direction of the sun in the high sky for this purpose alone.
 It seeks completeness of its life and imagines that this completeness can be experienced only by manifesting itself through an outward ramification in space and time.

 What is it that we are seeking in life?
 Salary, high status, long life, soft beds, big buildings, large areas of land—are these the things that we are asking for?
-No. Definitely these are not the things that we are asking for.
-When we are presented with a bundle of currency notes we feel happy, as if we have possessed something worthwhile, but we know very well we are not going to eat these currency notes.
+No. These are definitely not the things that we are asking for.
+When we are presented with a bundle of currency notes we feel happy, as if we are possessing something worthwhile, but we know very well we are not going to eat these currency notes.
 They cannot do anything except act as a means of getting something else which is our requirement.
 Nobody wants currency notes or coins.
 We need these as instruments for procuring something else.
 So our desire is not for money in the form of notes and coins, but for something else which we imagine can be acquired through this instrumentality.
 If we go further, we will find even that second thing is not our aim.
 That also is an instrument for a third thing which we are actually wanting.
-So on it goes further and further until we realise, to our horror, that we are asking for something which is beyond human comprehension through the instrumentalities of these little visible finite expressions of life.
+So on it goes, further and further, until we realise, to our horror, that we are asking for something which is beyond human comprehension through the instrumentalities of these little visible finite expressions of life.

 What is it that we are asking for, if not all these things?
 We are asking for a relief of all tension, which is equivalent to happiness as we conceive it.
-Happiness is the release of all tensions—nervous, muscular and psychological—and our personality is in a state of tenseness because of some kind of pressure which is exerted upon our personality by something which we evidently have no control of, and over which we have no knowledge.
+Happiness is the release of all tensions—nervous, muscular and psychological—and our personality is in a state of tenseness because of some kind of pressure which is exerted upon our personality by something over which we evidently have no control, and over which we have no knowledge.